Keyword Research has a strong influence on Search Engine Optimization.

 We discussed finding out the said factors.
 You can use the Uber Suggest, Long Tail Pro or the KW Finder for the purpose.
 Also, using the Moz Toolbar helps you see the Domain Authority of a page that refers to Trust and Relevancy by Domain level.

 Search Low Competition Keywords on Google and Analyze the Ranked websites

 Low Competitive Keywords alone can’t define your next move.
-Instead, you need to obtain some measures from the Google.
+Instead, you need to obtain some measures from Google.

-When you search the Low Competitive Keywords on the Google, your next move is going for the search results that have poor backlink profile and Low Page Authority.
+When you search the Low Competitive Keywords on Google, your next move is going for the search results that have poor backlink profile and Low Page Authority.